 With the rapid expansion in the healthcare industry comes expanded interest in the various professions one can pursue there.
-Many positions may be familiar to you, such as nurse, doctor and even hospital administrator.
+Many positions may be familiar to you, such as nurse, doctor, and even hospital administrator.
 A medical assistant, however, is not quite as clearly defined.
-This page attempts to clarify what a medical assistant is, exactly.
+This page attempts to clarify what a medical assistant is.

-In a nutshell, a medical assistant is something of a jack-of-all-trades who works in a doctor’s office or some other healthcare organization, including clinics and hospitals.
+In a nutshell, a medical assistant is a jack-of-all-trades who works in a doctor’s office or some other healthcare organization, including clinics and hospitals.
 The multi-faceted nature of the position leaves a lot of room for interpretation and variance.
 An MA in one office might have completely different duties from his cohort in the hospital down the street, yet both have the same title.
-This page hopes to clarify the career a bit, but also to show how a career as an MA can suit a diverse group of people.
+This page hopes to clarify the career a bit, and also show how a career as an MA can suit a diverse group of people.

 Types of Medical Assistants